DXHeroes/knowledge-base-content/problems/low-bus-factor.md

 ### Invest In Your Team

-Organize trainings, workshops, send them to relevant conferences.
+Organize training sessions, workshops, send them to relevant conferences.
 Turn your more experienced members into mentors and have them share their knowledge on daily basis.

 ## Resources for Low Bus Factor